Ayrton3712/cg-learning-hub/README.md

 - Allowing step-by-step analysis so learners can focus on one transformation at a time.
 - Supporting interactive manipulation of object position, scale, and camera perspective so users can immediately observe the effect of each change.

-A solid understanding of the graphics pipeline is also a foundation for more advanced topics — real-time rendering, shader programming, computer vision — making this a valuable starting point for further study.
+A solid understanding of the graphics pipeline is also a foundation for more advanced topics (real-time rendering, shader programming, computer vision) making this a valuable starting point for further study.

 ---